 Eric is responsible for all aspects of planning, developing, operating and managing the Marsh.
 Prior to this position, Eric was the Assistant Manager and Education Director at the sanctuary, where he has worked since 1993.
 A life-long resident of the Hudson River Valley, he has a deep personal connection to the Hudson River and its wild inhabitants.
 Eric is an accomplished wildlife photographer and his work frequently decorates Audubon New York publications.

-Jillian Liner, Director of Bird Conservation, Ithaca Office - at the Cornell Lab of Ornithology
+Jillian Liner, Director of Conservation, Ithaca Office - at the Cornell Lab of Ornithology

 Jillian is a native upstate New Yorker with a BA in Biology from Skidmore College and a MS in Ecological Planning from the University of Vermont.
 Prior to coming to Audubon in 2001, Jillian spent time in Florida, Minnesota, Montana, and Vermont trapping and banding eagles, monitoring raptor migration, rehabilitating injured raptors, and assisting NGOs and state agencies with landscape inventories and conservation planning.
 Jillian loves spending time outdoors with her husband and two sons.

-Daphne M. Lumpkin, Office Manager & Meeting Coordinator, State Headquarters
+Daphne M. Lumpkin, Office Manager & Meeting Coordinator, Troy Office

 Daphne is a native of Albany and a graduate of Bryant & Stratton Business Institute.
 Before Audubon she worked with child support services, a division of Lockheed Martin IMS for 5 years.
 She has been with Audubon since 1997 when she was hired as an Administrative Assistant and is currently the Office Manager and Meeting Coordinator.
 Daphne also does all the designing and layouts for our publications and event invitations.
 In her spare time she enjoys writing poetry, swimming, cooking and various volunteer work for her church.

-Laura McCarthy, Manager of Conservation Engagement, State Headquarters
+Laura McCarthy, Manager of Conservation Engagement, Troy Office

 Laura oversees the grassroots efforts of the conservation and policy programs of Audubon New York and works very closely with the 27 Audubon Chapters in New York.
 She grew up in the woods and fields of Central New York, and graduated from St. Lawrence University in 2004.
 Before starting with Audubon in 2007, Laura worked in preschool nature education in Vermont and with the New York advocacy organization, Citizens Environmental Coalition (CEC), where she focused on pollution prevention and residential green building, authoring "The World at Home: A Household Guide to Building Green."
 Laura currently lives in Albany where she enjoys shopping at farmers markets, playing all kinds of sports, making all types of art and hiking up mountains in summer and fall while skiing down them in winter and early spring.
 She’s also closing in on her 46 Adirondack High Peaks.

-Rich Merritt, Director of Operations and Administration, State Headquarters
+Rich Merritt, Director of Operations and Administration, Troy Office

 Rich began working for Audubon in 1998 and he handles the finances and administration for the state program as well as centers oversight, information systems, human resources, grant processing and pretty much all the stuff that nobody else wants to do.
 He travels often in search of birds.
 In his spare hours, Rich enjoys hiking, campfire gatherings, birding, skiing, laughing, singing, cooking and hugs.